ThoriumData/vue-step-wizard/docs/README.md

 For defining the validation rules, you should import the vuelidate validation rule which you are looking to use.

-All the validation rules must go under a array named validationRules.
-Validation of each step must go inside it's own object.
+All the validation rules must be in an array named `validationRules`.
+Validation for each step must go inside an object for each step.

 ```javascript
     import { required } from 'vuelidate/lib/validators';